Make-School-Courses/ARCHIVE-SPD-2.4-Job-Search-and-Interview-Practice/README.md

 Pass verbal negotiation practice and verbal assessment outlining content in the [Salary Negotiation Guide](https://docs.google.com/document/d/12oqw1tXTSw5FJduDT8Q46WYW7dGp5Dp39QKK-xuYGR4/edit#)by answering >70% of questions correctly.

+### Technical Interview Practice

+Do >70% of technical interview practice problems

 ## Evaluation
 To pass this course you must meet the following requirements: